Housing at Virginia Commonwealth University

 Housing at Virginia Commonwealth University is managed by VCU Residential Life & Housing.
 The university currently houses 6,300 residents in twelve residence halls across two campuses.

 Some halls are available only to freshmen, while others are available only to upperclass students.
 Eighty percent of first-year students live on campus.
-Rhoads Hall, Johnson Hall, the Honors College, Brandt Hall, GRC III, and the Gladding Residential Complex are the primary freshmen communities on campus.
+Rhoads Hall, the Honors College, Brandt Hall, GRC III, and the Gladding Residential Complex are the primary freshmen communities on campus.
 Together they house over 3300 students.